Confession time: I still hoard mech keyboards

 After a firmware update I could finally start mapping the keys under a new profile:

-• For the Super Button 1 (keyboard “A”) I chose Shortcut then Play/Pause.
-This works great with either Youtube or Spotify even if it’s playing on another screen, which is great.
+.
+This works great with either Youtube or Spotify even if it’s playing on another screen, which is great. - For the Super Button 2 (keyboard “B”) I chose

-For the dual pad, I spent some time realizing that if you only have a single dual pad, it is only recognized if plugged into the X port on the keyboard.
-You see, the keyboard accepts up to 4 dual pads through its A, B, X and Y ports, but if you only have one, then only port X specifically seems to work.
+For the dual pad, I spent some time realizing that if you only have a single dual pad, it is only recognized if plugged into the X

 For both dual pad buttons I assigned macros (one of them would lock my screen and the other one would unlock it by typing in my user password and hitting enter).